 - In patients with prior treated syphilis, since the EIA and TPPA tests are usually positive for life, only an RPR test is required to detect reinfection or treatment success.

-- Seek specialist advice for assistance in interpreting serology results.
+- Seek specialist advice for assistance in interpreting serology results if unsure.

 - For men who have sex with men (MSM): at least annually, up to 4 times a year.